 Each year at Ty Caton, our customers enjoy an opportunity to purchase wine futures at our Annual Barrel Tasting Event, held every October.
 Offering wine futures, traditionally known as en primeur, is the purchasing of wines that are still in barrels before they’re bottled and released.
-Though we can’t host you in person this year for our 12th Annual Barrel Tasting, we are continuing our tradition of offering futures to our customers.
-Between October 3rd and October 10th, receive 50% off case purchases of our 2019 vintage red wines and our 2020 Rosé of Syrah.
-You can shop our Wine Futures Sale here.
+We are looking forward to hosting you at the winery on Saturday, October 2nd for our 13th Annual Barrel tasting, where we will continue our tradition of offering futures to our customers.

 What Makes Wine Futures Special